ForestAdmin/agent-nodejs/docs/connectors/custom/query-translation/filters.md

 This is quite complex!
 Let's break it down to small understandable pieces.

-Before starting, note that as a connector implementer, **you won't have to translate every possible filter.**
-On most datasources, it is **not feasible**, as you will be restricted by the API that you will be translating forest admin filters to.

-On construction each of your collections and fields will declare capabilities.
-Forest Admin will then ensure that only filters using feature that you have explicitely enabled are used.

-All other features will either be disabled from your admin panel (or emulated with lower performance when specified).

 # Condition trees

 A condition tree, as it names imply, is a set of conditions which apply on the records themselves and tells which records should be included or excluded from a given query.